leopardracer/celestia-app/tools/talis/README.md

 ### DigitalOcean Account

-- If you're part of the Celestia engineering team ask for access to Celestia's DigitalOcean account or alternatively use personal account.
+- If you're part of the Celestia engineering team ask for access to Celestia's DigitalOcean account or alternatively use a personal account.
 - **Generate the API token:** Go to Settings → API → Generate New Token.
 - Save the token somewhere that's easily accessible.